PayThePizzo/Predictive-Analysis-Notes/Theory/10 - GLM.md

 ---

-## Common distributions with typical uses and canonical link functions
+## Common distributions with canonical link functions

 GLM is a broad class of models.
 We can use many different functions $g()$ for each such function, we have a different GLM.
 In fact, starting from their original distribution functions we can rewrite them in the form: